UjjawalGusain/Rnn_from_scratch/README.md

 4. **Evaluation**:
    - The model’s performance can be evaluated on the small dataset, but overfitting is expected due to the limited size of the data.

+## Notes

+- Overfitting: Due to the small size of the dummy dataset, the model is likely to overfit and may not generalize well to unseen data.
+This project is meant for practice and learning.
+- Dummy Data: The dataset used in this project is minimal and artificial, and the performance metrics are not representative of real-world scenarios.
+- Practice Project: This project serves as a basic introduction to working with RNNs in PyTorch and is not intended for real-world applications.